Graham Chapman

 Chapman was born in Leicester and was raised in Melton Mowbray.
 He enjoyed science, acting, and comedy and after graduating from Emmanuel College, Cambridge, and St Bartholomew's Hospital Medical College, he turned down a career as a doctor to be a comedian.
 Chapman eventually established a writing partnership with John Cleese, which reached its critical peak with Monty Python during the 1970s.
 He subsequently left Britain for Los Angeles, where he attempted to be a success on American television, speaking on the college circuit and producing the pirate film Yellowbeard (1983), before returning to Britain in the early 1980s.

-Chapman was openly gay and a supporter of gay rights and was in a long-term partnership with David Sherlock.
+Chapman was gay and a supporter of gay rights and was in a long-term partnership with David Sherlock.
 He was an alcoholic from his time at Cambridge until he quit drinking shortly before working on Life of Brian.
 He became an enthusiast and patron of the Dangerous Sports Club in the later years of his life.
 In 1989, Chapman died of tonsil cancer which had spread to his spine.
-His life and legacy were commemorated at a memorial service in the Great Hall of St Bartholomew's Hospital two months after his death, which was a testimony to Chapman's surreal sense of humour that the remaining five Pythons enacted.
+His life and legacy were commemorated at a memorial service in the Great Hall of St Bartholomew's Hospital two months after his death, which was a testament to Chapman's surreal sense of humour that the remaining five Pythons enacted.

 Biography from the Wikipedia article Graham Chapman.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.